altmany/IQML/README.md

  * Matlab: IQML works on all Matlab releases since 2008, including the latest release (R2018b).

 ### Usage examples

+This is a short sampling of IQML’s functionality.
+The product contains many more features and query types.
+Review the full [IQML User Guide](https://undocumentedmatlab.com/files/IQML/IQML_User_Guide.pdf) for a detailed description of the available functionality.

 #### 1) Get market data (snapshot) for a security
 ```Matlab
 >> data = IQML('quotes', 'symbol','GOOG')